-It is the school's policy to recognise, acknowledge and reward individual achievements by pupils.
+- 16. It is the school's policy to recognise, acknowledge and reward individual achievements by pupils.
 The rewards system has been reviewed in consultation with staff and pupils.
 The following are examples of areas considered to be worthy of individual recognition:

+- 1. Improved standards of work;

+- 2. Exceptional class work or homework;

+- 3. Effort in class and/or for homework;

+- 4. Exemplary subject knowledge demonstrated;

+- 5. Kindness/helpfulness;

-- 1. Improved standards of work; - 2.
-Exceptional class work or homework; - 3.
-Effort in class and/or for homework; - 4.
-Exemplary subject knowledge demonstrated - 5.
-Kindness/helpfulness - 6.
-Progress in attitude - 7.
-Following through with targets set by teachers - 8.
+- 6. Progress in attitude;

+- 7. Following through with targets set by teachers; - 8.
 Outstanding effort for achievement in extracurricular activities; - 9.
 Service to the school or local community; and - 10.
-Consistently improved attendance and punctuality.
+Consistently improved attendance and punctuality. - 17.
 As pupils progress through the school, they are given increasing rights and responsibilities as they grow and mature.
 The school's rationale behind this is that we are empowering the pupils to start thinking like adults and to take on a greater number of responsibilities.

+ii.
 Years 7-11

-The following rewards table outlines the stages of achievement and the type of rewards related to each one.
+18. The following rewards table outlines the stages of achievement and the type of rewards related to each one.
 All staff must refer to this table when offering rewards to pupils in years 7-11.
-A year group system is used, where pupils are given the opportunity to earn 'tokens' that are place in their year group container.
-Towards the end of the Christmas, Easter and Summer terms they are counted and the year group with the most tokens is rewarded.
-For the summer term the tokens earned from September are counted towards the final number, as the year group with the most tokens for the entire year will be presented with the Year Cup/ Shield.
-Year groups are provided with token updates during weekly key stage assemblies.
+A year group system is used, where the total number of pupils' merits are totalled and compared with other years.
+Individual and year group rewards are made with these merits and end of year prizes.